nextcloud/documentation/admin_manual/configuration_server/harden_server.rst

 Using ownCloud without using an encrypted HTTPS connection might allow attackers in a man-in-the-middle (MITM) situation to intercept your users data and passwords.
 Thus ownCloud always recommends to setup ownCloud behind HTTPS.

-How to setup HTTPS on your web server depends on your setup, we recommend to check your distributions vendor information on how to configure and setup HTTPS.
+How to setup HTTPS on your web server depends on your setup, we recommend to check your distribution's vendor information on how to configure and setup HTTPS.

 Redirect all unencrypted traffic to HTTPS
 *****************************************
-To redirect all HTTP traffic to HTTPS administrators are encouraged to issue a permanent redirect using the 301 statuscode, when using Apache this can be achieved by a setting such as the following in the Apache VirtualHosts config:
+To redirect all HTTP traffic to HTTPS administrators are encouraged to issue a permanent redirect using the 301 status code, when using Apache this can be achieved by a setting such as the following in the Apache VirtualHosts config:

 .. code-block:: none